 Search by Keyword

 His first contribution, “Don't Pass Me By,” may have caused a slight bit of ridicule from his band-mates for a few years but eventually, in 1968, they worked up a version of the song for inclusion on the “White Album,” something he'd been proud of ever since.
-In January of 1969, he decided to continue this process by introducing at least three new songs he had written for consideration for The Beatles.
+In January of 1969, he decided to continue this process by introducing three new songs he had written for consideration for The Beatles.

-On January 3rd of that year, before John arrived at Twickenham Film Studios for their second day of rehearsals for what became the “Let It Be” project, Ringo demoed two of these songs on piano for Paul and George.
+On January 3rd of that year, before John arrived at Twickenham Film Studios for the group's second day of rehearsals for what became the “Let It Be” project, Ringo demoed two of these songs on piano for Paul and George.
 These songs were “Taking A Trip To Carolina” and “Picasso,” a bit of the demo for this first song being included on the “Fly On The Wall” disc that was included in the “Let It Be...Naked” album that was released in 2003.
 Neither of these songs were taken any further than these demos.

 However, on the third day of rehearsals, January 6th, 1969, Ringo brought forward yet another song entitled “Octopus's Garden.”
 Because the atmosphere on this day produced much bickering and jamming, only a brief incomplete run-through of the song occurred.
 However, this song was one that Ringo thought to push a little further with, more attention being given to it in Apple Studios on both January 23rd and January 26th of that year.
-The song eventually won the hearts of The Beatles and George Martin, this becoming Ringo's second solo composition to grace a Beatles album.
+The song eventually won the hearts of The Beatles and George Martin, becoming Ringo's second solo composition to grace a Beatles album.

 The writing of "Octopus's Garden" will forever be linked with the events of August 22nd, 1968, the day that Ringo Starr quit The Beatles.